 SLIVERS CHARTERS SALMON SPORT FISHING DOUG LINDORES

-Those avid anglers fishing the month of April and May will find that successful fishing trips often occur by finding the fish where one finds the bait.
+Those avid anglers fishing in the month of April and May will find that successful fishing trips often occur by finding the fish where one finds the bait.
 Using Anchovy in a variety of teaser heads and also needle fish hootchies in blue and green, silver hordes, and a variety of small three to four-inch spoons also work well.
-When fishing in Barkley Sound during April and May the best fishing can often be along the Bamfield Wall, Scotch Bay, the Whistle Bouy, Vernon Bay, Fleming Island and Sanford and also Swale Rock.
+When fishing in Barkley Sound during April and May the best fishing can often be along the Bamfield Wall, Scotch Bay, Brady’s Beach, the Whistle Bouy, Vernon Bay, Fleming Island and Sanford, and also Swale Rock.
 Areas just outside the Ucluelet Harbor with good salmon fishing are Sail Rock, Mara Rock, Big Bear, The Alley, and Beg Island.
 The fish in most areas can be in water of ninety feet to one hundred and sixty feet.
-Currently some of the best fishing has been between the tides.
+Currently, some of the best fishing has been between the tides.
 There have been a good number of residential salmon and the migratory salmon are showing as they continue their long journey to the watersheds of the Pacific North West.

 For more information

 1 250 731 7389 (mobile)